occipital/django-content-settings/docs/cookbook.md

         assert content_settings.TITLE == "SUPER New Book Store"
 ```

+---

+### Handling Endless Running Commands
-### I have an endless running command and I want to keep all of the settings updated within that script

-In order to do so you need manually check updates inside of the endless loop.
-Use `check_update` function from `content_settings.caching` module for that.
+If you have an endless running command and want to keep settings updated, manually check updates inside the loop.
+Use `check_update` from `content_settings.caching`.

 ```python
 from django.core.management.base import BaseCommand